-Where does your favorite team stand entering the upcoming season in the eyes of the Associated Press voters?
+Where does your favorite team stand entering the upcoming week in the eyes of the Associated Press voters?

 - Ole Miss